eugenwintersberger/pni-libraries.libpniio/doc/users_guide/ascii_lowlevel.rst

 =======

 The major job of this interface is to provided save number parsing.
-It supports all primitive data types provided by *libpnicore* along with instances of :cpp:class:`std::vector` of such types.
+It supports all primitive data types provided by *libpninexus* along with instances of :cpp:class:`std::vector` of such types.

-At the heart of the parser API is the :cpp:class:`pni::io::parser` class template.
+At the heart of the parser API is the :cpp:class:`pni::parser` class template.
 It takes one template parameter which is the primitive or container type to parse.
-To use the parser API just include :file:`pni/io/parsers.hpp` in your source file.
+To use the parser API just include :file:`pni/parsers.hpp` in your source file.

 Parsing primitive scalars